Current limiting: In electronic power circuits

 The prime purpose of foldback current limiting in linear power supplies is to keep the output transistor within its safe power dissipation limit.
 A linear regulator dissipates the difference between input and output voltages as heat.
 Under overload conditions, the output voltage falls, so the difference becomes larger, thus increasing dissipation.
 Foldback helps to keep the output transistor within its safe operating area under fault and overload conditions.
 Foldback also significantly reduces the power dissipation in the load in fault conditions, which can reduce the risks of fire and heat damage.

 Many power supplies employ constant current limiting protection; foldback goes one step further by linearly reducing the output current limit as output voltage decreases.
 However, it adds complexity to the power supply.
 It can trigger "lockout" conditions with non-ohmic devices that draw a constant current independent of the supply voltage (such as op-amps).
 A foldback current limiter may also employ a transient delay to avoid lockout and limit localized heating at the short circuit.

-A switched-mode power supply operating at the current limit with the output short-circuited does not have increased power dissipation in the power transistor(s), so foldback current limiting is an application feature only rather than one that also prevents a load fault from also destroying the power supply.
+A switched-mode power supply operating at the current limit with the output short-circuited does not have increased power dissipation in the power transistor(s), so foldback current limiting is an application feature only, rather than one that also prevents a load fault from also destroying the power supply.
 The safety benefit of reducing the power delivered to a short circuit in the load is proportional to the operating current limit.
-Foldback current limiting is most likely to be found in a switchmode power supply when it is a component in a product that is independently certified to meet regional safety standards.
+Foldback current limiting is most likely to be found in a switch-mode power supply when it is a component in a product that is independently certified to meet regional safety standards.